ashinkarov/heh/README.md

 [![Build Status](https://travis-ci.org/ashinkarov/heh.svg?branch=master)](https://travis-ci.org/ashinkarov/heh)

 Heh is a functional programming language with a built-in support for infinite arrays.
-The languag is strict, but the infinte structures are lazy.
+The language is strict, but the infinite structures are lazy.
 The language includes three built-in higher-order constructs: `imap`, `reduce` and `filter` which make it possible to construct complex array operations that can be often seen in APL or SaC.

-One of the main distinctive feartures of the language is that we use ordinals to index arrays as well as to maintain shapes of the arrays.
+One of the main distinctive features of the language is that we use ordinals to index arrays as well as to maintain shapes of the arrays.
 This gives a rise to a number of important static properties that one can observe in Heh.